Skip to content

-The Quitters are a guitar duo, consisting of a right – side up finger nicer and an upside down flat picker.
+The Quitters are a guitar duo, consisting of a right – side up finger picker and an upside down flat picker.
 More importantly they were two of the three founding members of the virtuoso string band, The Waybacks, and one was the long-time guitarist and co-founder of the Americana powerhouse, Houston Jones.
-Now they play together, on their own, hence the name, “The Qutters”.
-They deliver a mostly acoustic celebration of flatpack and fingerstyle master, plus vocals, spiced with humor and serendipity.
+Now they play together, on their own, hence the name, “The Quitters”.
+They deliver a mostly acoustic celebration of flatpack and fingerstyle styles, plus vocals, spiced with humor and serendipity.

 Originally from New Jersey, Glenn Houston’s (nee Pomianek) guitarist influences range from Albert King to Doc Watson, as shows in his mastery of both the acoustic and electric guitar.
 He has shared billing with luminaries in the folk, Americana, blues, country, rock and jazz genres far too numerous to list, and has even been a choral vocal performer with the LA Philharmonic and the Boston Symphony!
 After an illustrious career with several Bay Area Bands, he co-founding the Houston Jones Band, with vocalist Travis Jones, from which he retired last year.